dotnet/runtime/docs/design/specs/Memory-model.md

 ## Synchronized methods.
 Methods decorated with ```MethodImpl(MethodImplOptions.Synchronized)``` attribute have the same memory access semantics as if a lock is acquired at an entrance to the method and released upon leaving the method.

+## Data-dependent reads are ordered.
+In all implementations of .NET runtime, memory ordering honors data dependency.
+When performing indirect reads from a location derived from a reference, it is guaranteed that reading of the data will not happen ahead of obtaining the reference.
+**Example:** reading a field, will not use a cached value fetched from the location of the field prior obtaining a reference to the instance.

 ## Object assignment
 Object assignment to a location potentially accessible by other threads is a release with respect to write operations to the instance’s fields and metadata.
 The motivation is to ensure that storing an object reference to shared memory acts as a "committing point" to all modifications that are reachable through the instance reference.
 It also guarantees that a freshly allocated instance is valid (i.e. method table and necessary flags are set) when other threads, including background GC threads are able to access the instance.